 With a background in classical and contemporary dance, I embarked on the three-year conservatoire acting training at the Drama Centre London.
 Upon graduating in 2000 I worked extensively in theatre, film, television and radio, with acclaimed companies such as Frantic Assembly, Weta Studios and the BBC.
 I am currently a member of the London based 'Shapes in Motion' Motion Capture Troupe.

-As well as teaching Movement and Movement Psychology at Drama Centre London, I have taught at various established London drama schools including East 15, Caravanserai Acting Studio, The Giles Foreman Studio and Rose Bruford Collage.
-A qualified KRI Kundalini Yoga teacher, I also lead open and private classes in and around London and coordinate workshops for children and adults with special educational needs.
+As well as teaching at Drama Centre, I have taught at various established London drama colleges including East 15, The Giles Foreman Studio and Rose Bruford Collage.
+She is also a qualified KRI Kundalini Yoga practitioner.